nightbot/docs/commands/songs.md

 > !songs playlist

-will return a link to the the channels playlist
+will return a link to the channels playlist

 ### Example